 Given its specialization, podiatric medicine is to the foot and ankle what ophthalmology is to the eye or cardiology is to the heart.
-The federal government and majority of states recognize doctors of podiatric medicine as physicians.
+The federal government and many states recognize podiatrists as physicians.
 The American Podiatric Medical Association believes that this should be the standard for all states.

 Doctors of podiatric medicine are authorized to practice podiatric medicine by state statute and are regulated and licensed to practice podiatric medicine in all fifty states and the District of Columbia.
-Although the podiatric scope of practice statute varies from state to state, all states permit treatment of the human foot, while 44 states and D.C. also permit treatment at or above the ankle.
+Although the podiatric scope of practice statute varies from state to state, all states permit treatment of the human foot, while 47 states, the District of Columbia, and Puerto Rico also permit treatment at or above the ankle.